 Standard Committee Response: we did not emphasize the soil aspect here because indeed our approach was that all the requirements in other sections of this standard apply also to protected cropping.
 We therefore will include the suggestion of FNAB to make this very clear by adding as a first sentence to the general principle: “All the rules on crop production apply to protected cropping, including those concerning conversion period (4.2), diversity of crop production (4.3), and soil fertility and fertilization (4.4)”.

+Recommendations:

+Energy used for light and climate control should be from renewable resources.
+Technologies that reduce energy consumption should be used.

 Comment Nature & Progrès, France: Delete “light and”: why authorizing artificial light in greenhouses?
 It is in complete contradiction with the general principle expressed just above.

 Standard Committee Response: see response below.

+Requirements:

+4.7.1 Artificial light is allowed only as a complement to sunlight to extend the day length to a maximum of 16 hours and for plant propagation.

 Comment David Gould, USA: Not sure if this means that plant propagation is directly linked to the 16-hour limit, or what?
 Needs better grammatical construction.